-Figure 1.7: Illustration of discretization of a continuous magnitude distribution for a source with a truncated Gutenberg-Richter distribution, a minimum considered magnitude of 5, a maximum magnitude of 8, and a b parameter of 1. (a) Continuous probability density function from equation 1.5. (b) Discrete probabilities from equation 1.6.
+Table 2.1: Magnitude probabilities for a source with a truncated Gutenberg-Richter distribution, a minimum considered magnitude of 5, a maximum magnitude of 8, and a b parameter of 1.
+The numbers in this table were computed using equations 2.4 and 2.6.

 An aside: The Gutenberg-Richter models above are not the only models proposed for describing the distribution of earthquake magnitudes.
-One common alternative is the Characteristic Earthquake model, which proposes that some faults have repeated occurrences of a characteristic earthquake with a reasonably consistent magnitude (Schwartz and Coppersmith 1984).
+One common alternative is the Characteristic Earthquake model, which proposes that some faults have repeated occurrences of a characteristic earthquake with a reasonably consistent magnitude (Schwartz & Coppersmith, 1984).
 This characteristic magnitude occurs more often than predicted by the Gutenberg-Richter models proposed above.
-All that is required to adopt an alternative recurrence model is to replace equation 1.5 with a suitably modified probability density function (e.g., Lomnitz-Adler and Lomnitz 1979; Youngs and Coppersmith 1985).
+All that is required to adopt an alternative recurrence model is to replace equation 2.5 with a suitably modified probability density function (e.g. Lomnitz-Adler & Lomnitz, 1979; Youngs & Coppersmith, 1985).
 All other PSHA equations remain identical.